Security of your CRA My Account and My Business Account

 If you are a business, we:

-We are sending letters by mail to individuals and businesses who have been affected by a security incident.
+We send letters by mail to individuals and businesses who have been affected by unauthorized access.

 The letter provides information on how to validate your identity to restore access to your account, and how we are helping those affected by these incidents.
-This includes access to free credit protection services.
+For individuals, this may include access to free credit protection services.

 How to prevent future incidents